hsusanoo/meet-to-ass/README.md

 # Google Meet transcript to subtitles converter

 When you record a meeting in google meet, you'll see 2 files in your drive folder: the video file and the transcript file in `.sbv` format.
-This is a simple (and messy) script that converts the transcript to a subtitles file in `.ass` format.
+This is a simple (and messy) script that converts the transcript to a subtitles file in `.ass` format with some styling.

 ### Usage